Cover (Long War)

 In Long War, cover works much the same as it usually does, providing a bonus to Defense, but cover also gives you Damage Reduction (abbreviated "DR").
 Low Cover gives +30 defense and .66 DR, while High Cover gives +45 defense as well as 1.0 DR. These represent increases from vanilla XCOM, which provided +20 and +40 defense, respectively, and granted no damage reduction.

 Hunkering down doubles the base defense and damage reduction provided by cover: Low Cover gives an additional +30 Defense and +0.66 damage reduction when hunkered, while High Cover gives an additional +45 Defense and 1.0 damage reduction.
 The perk Fortiores Una has a similar effect with respect to damage reduction, providing an additional +0.66 DR for Low Cover and 1.0 DR for High Cover that stacks additively with the benefits provided by hunkering.

 A unit that is Exposed (that is, lacks cover) or Flanked (see below) grants opponents +50% critical chance against it.
-Flying enemies do not provide attackers with this bonus, and some enemies (especially those who don't take cover) are Hardened, which reduces the chance they'll be critically hit that can negate some or all of this bonus.
+Flying enemies do not provide attackers with this bonus, and some enemies (especially those who don't take cover) are Hardened, which reduces the chance they'll be critically hit by -60%.

 Line of Sight

 High cover has the advantage of breaking Line of Sight for all units on the same plane of elevation.
 This can allow XCOM operatives to close in on pods that have yet to be activated without provoking them.
 This can also lead to frustrating scenarios where a random tree can block a sniper from getting a shot on a flying target.